Wednesday, 18 January 2012

 Wilson Avenue

 Walking up Ferry Street and Wilson Avenue was a particular pleasure when I was new in the neighbourhood.
-After paying a visit to Tia's newsagency on 112 Ferry Street I would hang around the vicinity chatting to Brazilian fellows that one was bound to meet.
-At the corner of Ferry & Wilson there was a Greek restaurant called
+After paying a visit to Tia Eugênia's newsagency on 112 Ferry Street, I would hang around the area chatting with Brazilian fellows who were bound to turn up at any given minute.
+At the corner of Ferry & Wilson there was a Greek restaurant called Andros which kept its door open 24 hours a day.

-Wilson Avenue Public School which could be noisy with students during class recesses.
-On the right-hand side a little further up there was a 2-story house in which 3 Brazilian young men from Franco da Rocha lived.
-Luiz aka Dentinho worked with me at the record factory on Francis Street - he was a 'paste man' who delivered the hot vynil paste to all of us machine operators who then cut it in a few measured pieced that would be smashed to make two 45 rpm singles at a go.
-Luiz was fond of wearing a blue overall which was really popular among young males in the early 1970s.
-He shared this flat on the 2nd floor with Alfredo and a tall fellow I can't recall the name.
-This particular fellow sported long straight hair and owned a red Mustang.
-Owning a 2nd-hand Mustang was a 'must' among young Brazilian studs.
+On Wilson's first block there was Wilson Avenue Public School which could be noisy with students running around and shouting during class recesses.
+On the right-hand side a little further up there was a 2-story house in which 3 Brazilian young men from Franco da Rocha, lived.
+Luiz aka Dentinho worked with me at the record factory on Francis Street - he was a 'paste man' who delivered hot vynil paste to all of us machine-operators who then cut it in smaller pieces which would be smashed by two hot plates in the process of making up two 45 rpm singles at a go.

-A little further up nearer to the go-go bar where I lived upstairs, there was a place with coin-operated washing machines where I used to do my laundry
+A little further up nearer the go-go bar where I lived upstairs, there was a place with coin-operated washing machines where I used to do my laundry

-Express bus from Broad Street in Newark to Port Authority Bus Terminal on 8th Ave with 41s Street in New York City circa 1958 or 1959.
+Express bus from Broad Street in Newark to Port Authority Bus Terminal on 8th Ave with 41st Street in New York City circa 1958 or 1959.
 See the new Prudential Bldg on the left and Kresge Department Stores which would turn into Two Guys in 1967, on the right.

 Broad Street looking towards the new Prudential Bldg in 1969.